lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 and proton positions.

-In general, the molecular orbital of a molecule with $M$ electrons and $N$ nuclei is a real valued function
+In general, the molecular orbital of a molecule with $M$ electrons and $N$ nuclei is a complex valued function
 $\Psi(\mathbf{r}_1,\dots,\mathbf{r}_M,\mathbf{R}_1,\dots,\mathbf{R}_N)$
 where $\mathbf{r}_i$ is the position of the $i$-th electron and $\mathbf{R}_i$ is the position of the $i$-th neutron.